Pumpkins – from Jack-o-Lanterns to delicious desserts

 Method

-Blitz 250g of the biscuits in a food processor with 125 ml of the syrup (or honey) until it resembles fine crumbs.
-Line a 20cm tin with baking parchment, then firmly push the crumbs into the base, transfer to the fridge and chill for 30 mins.
+Make the base: Blitz 250g of biscuits in a food processor with 125ml syrup (or honey) until the mixture looks like fine crumbs.
+Line a 20cm tin with baking parchment, press the crumbs firmly into the base, and chill for 30 minutes.

-Lightly whip the remaining cream with the remaining syrup (or honey) and dollop over the cheesecake.
-Crumble over the remaining biscuits and drizzle over some extra syrup.
-Leave to rest for 5 mins before serving.
+Finish and serve: Lightly whip the remaining cream with the last of the syrup (or honey) and dollop generously over the cheesecake.
+Crumble over the remaining biscuits and drizzle with a little extra syrup.
+Leave to stand for 5 minutes before serving.

 Recipe courtesy of BBC Good Food